Subject Source: Library Of Congress Subject Headings

 Overview Contains the collected correspondence of the Bringhurst family, largely compiled by C. Marshall Taylor.
 It includes correspondence, 1780-1806, of Philadelphia Quaker businessman James Bringhurst and his letters received from John Murray of New York City.
 Bringhurst corresponded with family and prominent friends including John Dickinson, Job Scott, Nathan Hunt, James Pemberton, Jesse Kersey, Lindley Murray and Moses Brown.
 Of particular interest are descriptions of life in Philadelphia and the...

-Scope and Content note This collection is comprised of the single volume signature album of Julia Cope Collins.
-According to the inscription on the front cover, this "Floral Album" was given to her by her mother in August of 1879.
-The album includes signatures, which are occasionally accompanied with a short note, quote, or sketch by the signer.
+Overview The signature album of Julia Cope Collins includes signatures, which are occasionally accompanied by a short note, quote, or sketch by the signer.
+According to the inscription on the front cover, this "Floral Album" was given to Collins by her mother in August of 1879.

-Scope and Content note This collection is comprised of the single volume commonplace book of Sarah Conard.
-The volume includes extracts and reflections concerning religion, friendship, virtue, and hope.
+Overview The commonplace book of Sarah Conard includes extracts and reflections concerning religion, friendship, virtue, and hope.
 It also includes a memorandum for Charles William and extracts from "Complaint of an African Woman."